35+ Easy Recipes Anyone Can Make at Home

-We've published hundreds of recipes here at Eat This, Not That! over the years, ranging from easy recipes to hard recipes to healthy recipes to decadent recipes to incredibly tasty and quirky recipes that will have you covered for just about any occasion you can possibly imagine.
-Given our boundless love of food and cooking—and given the fact that more Americans than ever are cooking during our nationwide lockdown—we couldn't help but wonder: What are people actually making?
+We've published hundreds of recipes here at Eat This, Not That! over the years, ranging from easy recipes to hard recipes to healthy recipes to decadent recipes to incredibly tasty and quirky recipes that will have you covered for just about any occasion you can imagine.
+Given our boundless love of food and cooking—and given the fact that more Americans than ever have been cooking since the pandemic started—we couldn't help but wonder: What are people actually making?

 If you've thought the same thing, then good news!
 We're here to tell you.
-We've been tracking our vast reservoir of recipes on our site since March 1st (the date very loosely understood to be the "beginning" of quarantine), and we've isolated the specific recipes that our dear readers (thank you!) have been returning to over and over again—and we have to say, you guys have wonderful taste!
+We've been tracking our vast reservoir of recipes on our site since March 1st, 2020 (the date very loosely understood to be the "beginning" of quarantine), and we've isolated the specific recipes that our dear readers (thank you!) have been returning to over and over again—and we have to say, you all have wonderful taste!

 So, without further ado, here are our most popular quarantine-era recipes—ranked from the most viewed first and in descending order of popularity after that.